pmjones/php-styler/README.md

 ## Using PHP-Styler

-Use `composer` to add PHP-Styler as a dev reequirement:
+Use `composer` to add PHP-Styler as a dev requirement:

 ```
 composer require --dev pmjones/php-styler